2025 UEFA Nations League final

 The 2025 UEFA Nations League final was a football match that determined the winners of the final tournament of the 2024–25 UEFA Nations League.
 It was the fourth final of the international football competition involving the men's national teams of the member associations of UEFA.
-The match was held on 8 June 2025 at the Allianz Arena in Munich, Germany, between Portugal and defending champions Spain.
+The match was held on 8 June 2025 at the Munich Football Arena in Munich, Germany, between Portugal and defending champions Spain.
 It was the first Iberian final and first final contested between two former winners of the competition.

 Portugal won the match 5–3 on penalties, following a 2–2 draw after extra time, for their second UEFA Nations League title.
 In doing so, they became the first team to win multiple Nations League titles.

-This was the final match and trophy for Portuguese forward Diogo Jota, who died in a car accident less than a month later on 3 July 2025.
+This was the last match featuring Portuguese forward Diogo Jota, who died in a car accident less than a month later, on 3 July 2025.

 Background

 This match was the first UEFA Nations League final featuring two past finalists, with Portugal winning the inaugural final in 2019 over the Netherlands and Spain playing in the two finals afterwards; they lost their first in 2021 against France before winning over Croatia on penalties two years later.

 This was the 41st Iberian Derby, with Spain winning 17, drawing 17, and Portugal winning six.